wdi-sg/project-1/README.md

 ### Challenges

-- Adding the mole to the specific hole.
+- Adding the mole into the specific hole.
-  Previously, I generated a random number and use a for loop to loop through the div(mole) length.
-To add mole images to my using their ID.
-But when it comes to removing the mole I cannot identify which mole I added first.
+  Previously, I generate a random number and use a for loop to loop through the div(mole) length.
+To add mole images by using their #ID.
+But when it comes to removing the mole I cannot identify which mole I added initially.

-- To calculate the score correctly
+- Calculation of the score
-  I used 2 onclick function at first.
-One for adding score and one for deducting score.
-It end up getting the wrong score even I click on the mole.
+  I used 2 onclick function therefore there were two listener.
+Further improvising by combining two listeners with just 1 onclick.
+With that, it will either check on if there is mole added, score will be added accordingly or else, it will deduct the score.

 - A timer for my game to end
-  I used the setInterval but my game will not end as expected.
+  I used the setInterval but my game will be looping forever.
   As I am not sure how to use it.
 Went to google how to use the setInterval.

+  Would like to thanks to my peers Grabiel, Shu Min, JieYing, Alex, for guiding throughout the project.

+---
+### Potential Improvements

+- Animation for the moles
+- Add different difficulty levels Eg. Easy, Intermediate  and Hard
+- Add same character with a different color scheme, so if hit the wrong mole, points will be deducted
+- Add same character with an unique feature, it hit time will be extended.
+- Add a pause button
+- Save highscore
+- Last 10s left, will turn red and blink interval increases